-In conclusion, Marmot recommends that addressing health inequality is placed at the heart of policymaking, states that health and wellbeing should be valued as much as measures of economic growth, and calls for investment "in the development of economic, social and cultural resources in the most deprived communities".
-10 Perhaps it is the very place itself and the stories of the people in our neighbourhoods that will inform transformation within our communities.
-As Donna Hall and Warren Heppolette suggest in, "Place" is Where The Heart is (2020): "A place based approach to primary care networks, integrated care systems and strategic transformation partnerships needs to be driven by much more than health and care professionals meeting once a month to agree stuff.
-They need to be rooted in the anthropology of place, listen to people's stories and understand the reality of their lives."
-Launched in October 2020, The Greater Manchester Independent Inequalities Commission set out to examine inequalities across Greater Manchester considering how they might be tackled and in doing so, they amplify this sense of place.
-In their report, The Next Level: Good Lives for All in Greater Manchester (2021) they hold Covid-19 and Black Lives Matter as 'guiding stars' which have illuminated the depth of inequalities while suggesting, our knowledge of past crises shows us that collective trauma often reveals great strengths.
-"The city-region has a collective spirit of looking after one another, and a proud tradition of radicalism, co-operation and standing up against injustice.
-Greater Manchester can build on this spirit of co-operation to recover and rebuild for a fairer future."
-12 They go on to state:
+Perhaps it is the very place itself and the stories of the people in our neighbourhoods that will inform transformation within our communities.
+As Donna Hall and Warren Heppolette suggest in, "Place" is Where The Heart is (2020):

+"A place-based approach to primary care networks, integrated care systems and strategic transformation partnerships needs to be driven by much more than health and care professionals meeting once a month to agree stuff.
+They need to be rooted in the anthropology of place, listen to people's stories and understand the reality of their lives".
+"Launched in October 2020, The Greater Manchester Independent Inequalities Commission set out to examine inequalities across GM considering how they might be tackled, and, in doing so, they amplify a sense of place.
+In their report, The Next Level: Good Lives for All in Greater Manchester (2021), they hold Covid-19 and Black Lives Matter as 'guiding stars' which have illuminated the depth of inequalities while suggesting that our knowledge of past crises shows us that collective trauma often reveals great strengths.
+"The city region has a collective spirit of looking after one another, and a proud tradition of radicalism, co-operation and standing up against injustice.
+Greater Manchester can build on this spirit of co-operation to recover and rebuild for a fairer future".
+12

+They go on to state: